Community outreach toolkit: Skin cancer screenings

 How can I/we get involved?

-Find an existing event in your state or community and ask if your members to provide free screenings to attendees.
+Find an existing event in your state or community and ask if your members to provide free skin cancer checks to attendees.

 Form a workgroup or committee to champion this project within members’ practice, program, or state society and to spearhead any outreach and publicity efforts.